-With more homeowners looking to have a bespoke look for their homes, wood flooring has increased in popularity and when choosing a heating system, underfloor heating is a popular choice as it is well suited for use with wooden floors.
+With more homeowners looking to have a custom look for their homes, wood flooring has increased in popularity.
+When choosing a heating system, underfloor heating has become a popular choice, as it is well suited for use with a wooden floor.

-While there are no hard and fast rules for the thickness of the wood you can use with underfloor heating under wooden floor, we recommend that wood or laminate thickness should be no more than 18mm as any thicker than this will hinder the efficient performance of the system.
+While there are no hard and fast rules for the thickness of the wood you can use with underfloor heating under wooden floor, we recommend that wood or laminate thickness should be no more than 3/4″ (18mm) as any thicker than this will hinder the efficient performance of the system.

 Also, as wider boards will often show more “movement” than more narrow boards of the same material, we recommend that the ratio of thickness to width should be in the region of 7 to 11.
 A board with a thickness of 16mm and width of 160mm would give a ratio of 10, so is ideal.
 As this is a rule of thumb, you should always check with your wood flooring supplier to check for suitability for use with underfloor heating.